 Evaluation of the legislation on medicines for children and rare diseases

-diseases that do not qualify as “rare” are out of the scope of this consultation.
+This consultation concerns both medicines for rare diseases and paediatric diseases that qualify as rare.
+Other medicines treating diseases that do not qualify as “rare” are out of the scope of this consultation.